-People with Input in their top 5 Strengthsfinder results love to do research and collect ideas, quotes and useful articles.
+People with Input in their top 5 StrengthsFinder results love to do research and collect ideas, quotes and useful articles.
 They might also collect tangible objects such as cards, books or photographs.
-Whether it is collecting information or objects, those with Input do it generally for two key reasons.
-One is the natural curiosity for the countless ideas the world presents.
+Whether it is collecting information or objects, those with Input generally do it for two key reasons.
+One is their natural curiosity for the countless ideas the world presents.
 The other is the desire to share their different discoveries with others.
 The genius of Input talents is in their active and resourceful curiosity, which leads those with Input to become a storehouse of knowledge.

 One of the remarkable people I have met who has the Input talent was a man who used to work at the National Cancer Centre in Singapore.
 Even though he wasn’t a doctor by profession, his Input talent motivated and empowered him to research and absorb the vast amounts of data connected to the different kinds of cancer.
 Many often mistook him to be a doctor because of how much he could share with others about cancer.
 He often took time to educate people about cancer and in living a healthy lifestyle.
 This is what it means to use the Input talent productively - to share with others the knowledge gained so as to make a difference in the lives of others.

 How can a person with Input turn this talent into a Strength?
 Here are a few suggestions.

 One of the valuable things worth collecting for those with Input is usually feedback from people.
 Getting feedback from people not only presents greater opportunities for learning, but it also creates an avenue for blind spots to be discovered and tackled.
 This leads to personal growth.